jasonumiker-sysdig/kubernetes-security-demos/README.md

 Now let's look at how NetworkPolicies work and how to isolate network traffic within our cluster(s).

-We had already deployed a workload in team1 that included a server Pod (hello-server) as well as two client Pods (hello-client-allowed and hellow-client-blocked).
+We had already deployed a workload in team1 that included a server Pod (hello-server) as well as two client Pods (hello-client-allowed and hello-client-blocked).

 Out of the box all traffic is allowed which you can see as follows:
 1. `kubectl logs deployment/hello-client-allowed -n team1` as you can see it is getting a response from the server